Active learning for photonic crystals: Methods

 \subsection{Neural network architecture and training}

 For our prediction neural network we use a deterministic feature-extraction network followed by an analytic approximate Bayesian layer.
 The feature network takes as input a single-channel $32 \times 32$ discretized permittivity map representing a two-dimensional photonic crystal unit cell.
 The feature extractor consists of two convolutional layers with 32 and 64 channels, respectively, each using $3 \times 3$ kernels and ReLU activations.
 The second convolutional layer is followed by $2 \times 2$ max pooling.
 The resulting feature maps are flattened and passed through a fully connected hidden layer with 128 output units and ReLU activation.
 This is then passed to the final approximate Bayesian layer that maps the 128-dimensional feature vector to a distribution of scalar outputs.
+For the deep ensemble, we train $N=10$ independent networks with the same architecture, except that the final layer is a standard deterministic linear layer with no variance parameters.

 Training is performed within an active learning loop.
 The model is initialized using an initial labeled set of 50 samples and retrained from scratch at each iteration as new samples are acquired.
 At each iteration, 50 unlabeled samples are selected based on predictive uncertainty and added to the training set.
 Mini-batches of size 64 are used, and models are trained for 300 epochs per iteration using the Adadelta optimizer with an initial learning rate of 0.1.
 A cosine annealing learning-rate schedule is applied over the full training horizon.